andyterwilliger/Warhandler-Frontend/README.md

 Warhammer 40,000 is set in the distant future, where a stagnant human civilization is beset by hostile aliens and supernatural creatures.
 The models in the game are a mixture of humans, aliens, and supernatural monsters, wielding futuristic weaponry and supernatural powers.
 The fictional setting of the game has been developed through a large body of novels, published by Black Library.

--Click on the Index tab to view a large list of Units including their name and image -Select a unit to view and you'll be directed to a Datacard.
+### Click on the Index tab to view a large list of Units including their name and image

+###Select a unit to view and you'll be directed to a Datacard.
 Here we have included the Movement, Weapon Skill, Ballistic Skill, Strength, Toughness, Wounds, Attacks, Leadership and Save for that specific Unit.

--Interested in creating your own Unit?
+###Interested in creating your own Unit?
 Check out the Create Link where you can Create, Update and Delete a Unit of your own!

 ### Trello Link